SNAS/website/site/content/docs/install_mysql.md

 ### **Monitoring/Troubleshooting**
+You can navigate all the log files from within the container.
+Connect to container using:

+    docker exec -it openbmp_mysql bash

+Or, you can use standard docker exec commands on host to monitor the log files.
+To monitor logs, use:

+    docker exec openbmp_mysql tail -f /var/log/*.log

+Or, you can monitor the docker container by getting the console logs.
+This is useful if the container exits due to invalid start or for another reason.
+To see console logs for collector, use:

+    docker logs openbmp_mysql

 Once the container is running you can connect to MySQL database using any ODBC/JDBC/MySQL client.

 You can also connect to the database REST interface on port 8001.
 For example:

     http://localhost:8001/db_rest/v1/routers

-You can use standard docker exec commands to monitor the log files.
-To monitor MySQL, use:

-    docker exec openbmp_mysql tail -f /var/log/*.log

-Alternatively, it can be easier at times to navigate all the log files from within the container.
-You can connect to the docker container using:

-    docker exec -it openbmp_mysql bash

-You can monitor the docker container by getting the console logs.
-This is useful if the container exits due to invalid start or for another reason.

-    docker logs openbmp_mysql

 ### **System Start/Restart Config (Ubuntu 16.04/Xenial)**
  By default, the containers will not start automatically on system boot/startup.
 You can use the below example to instruct the container to start automatically.